jithendra-varma/Intelligent_Delivery_System/3.Pickup_Path_Finder/README.md

 ## Outputs to the code

-The are two types of outputs for this project.
+There are two types of outputs for this project.

 Terminal Output
 HTML files Output